iLVL-Key/FFXI/addons/Jingle/readme.md

  - `remove/r` \[target] - Remove a target.
  - `list/l` - Show the list of targets and sounds associated.
  - `distance/d` <#1-50> - Set the detection distance.
+ - `sound/s` - Toggle playing a found target's associated sound on or off.
  - `show/hide` - Enable the Target Tracker.
  - `test` \<sound_file_name> - Test a sound file.
 Do not include the extension.
    - New sounds added to the /data/sounds folder must be .wav format.